© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Howe motte and bailey castle is a scheduled monument protected by Historic England under reference 1007130.
 View the official record →

-Castle Howe is a motte and bailey castle situated in Westmorland, England, representing a form of fortification characteristic of the Norman period following 1066.
+Castle Howe is a motte and bailey castle located in Westmorland, England, representing a form of fortification typical of the Norman period following the Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007130.

 Castle Howe motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007130.